emrecncelik/weighted-bert/README.md

 # Weighted BERT

 Nonofficial implementation of the paper [A Text Document Clustering Method Based on Weighted BERT Model](https://ieeexplore.ieee.org/document/9085059).
+This tool is **not** tested with the data sets used by the authors.
 ## Installation
 ```bash
 pip install git+https://github.com/emrecncelik/weighted-bert.git